-- For international applicants, application fee is included in the tuition. - List of partner institutions: http://www.khu.ac.kr/exchange/overseas.do - A limited number of on-campus dormitory rooms is available on a first-come, first-served basis.
-Students are responsible for any additional costs such as meals, personal travel expenses, - visa fees, health insurances and course materials. - Students enrolled in institutions outside of Korea are categorized as international students regardless of nationality. - Early Registration: 3/12-3/31, small gift will be given to early registered students. - All fees are subject to change.
+- For international applicants, administration fee is included in the tuition. - Students enrolled in institutions based outside of Korea are categorized as International Students regardless of nationality. - The list of partner institutions: http://oiak.khu.ac.kr/eng/kukje/sister.php - A limited number of on-campus dormitory rooms is available on a first-come, first-served basis.
+Students are responsible for any additional costs such as meals, personal travel expenses, visa fees, health insurances and course materials. - Early Registration: 3/11 ~ 3/31, 2019., Small gift will be given to early registered students.